 Since 2003, studies analyzing coverage of the Israeli–Palestinian conflict in the New York Times have demonstrated a bias against Palestinians and in favor of Israel.

-The New York Times did not repeat then-vice president Dick Cheney's use of "fuck" against then-senator Patrick Leahy in 2004.
+In 2004, The New York Times did not repeat then-vice president Dick Cheney's use of "fuck" against then-senator Patrick Leahy.

 On September 3, 2005, The New York Times issued a printing stoppage for the death of William Rehnquist.

-In December 2005, The New York Times published an article disclosing warrantless surveillance by the National Security Agency, contributing to further criticism from the George W. Bush administration and the Senate's refusal to renew the Patriot Act.
+In December 2005, The New York Times published an article disclosing warrantless surveillance by the National Security Agency, leading to criticism from the George W. Bush administration.

 In March 2006, a website for DealBook was established.

-In April 2006, The Book Review Podcast, debuting as Inside The New York Times Book Review, was launched.
+In April 2006, The New York Times debuted The Book Review Podcast, initially titled Inside The New York Times Book Review, marking the beginning of its longest-running podcast series.

 In April 2006, The New York Times redesigned its website with an emphasis on multimedia.

-In 2006, Gail Collins resigned as opinion editor.
+In 2006, Gail Collins resigned from the position of opinion editor.

-On August 6, 2007, The New York Times made its largest cut in page size, reducing pages to 12 inches (300 mm).
+On August 6, 2007, The New York Times made its largest page size cut, reducing pages to 12 inches (300 mm).

-From 2007, Andrew Rosenthal was the opinion editor.
+In 2007, Andrew Rosenthal was appointed as the opinion editor.

-In February 2008, The New York Times developed a live election system using the Associated Press's File Transfer Protocol (FTP) service and a Ruby on Rails application.
+In February 2008, The New York Times developed a live election system for Super Tuesday, experiencing its largest traffic.

-Scoop was developed in 2008 to serve as a secondary content management system for editors working in CCI to publish their content on the Times's website.
+Scoop was developed in 2008 to serve as a secondary content management system for editors working in CCI to publish their content on the Times's website; as part of The New York Times's online endeavors, editors now write their content in Scoop and send their work to CCI for print publication.

 On April 3, 2010, The New York Times released an iPad version with select articles.